 At Home in the Body

-- ENROLLMENT CLOSED - This class will be part laboratory, part playground, part archeological dig: a place to relate, to connect, and to honor difference.
+This Course is FULL.
+This class will be part laboratory, part playground, part archeological dig: a place to relate, to connect, and to honor difference.
 Where are we politically, geographically, and culturally?
 Where are we in terms of our gender and belief systems?
 How does this affect our making?